tiger%20and%20me%20for%20resume%201a

 20%

-Notice in the photo that I am not sitting at the business end of this beautiful two year-old male tiger.
+In the photo, notice that I am not positioned near the business end of this beautiful two-year-old male tiger.

 Trainer